Preparing Documents to Accompany Form I-129F Fiancé Visa Petition

 - copies of relevant medical records.

-Your plans to actually marry are a crucial part of showing the you qualify for a K-1 fiance visa.
-Some possible documents to present to USCIS with the visa petition are:
+Your plans to actually marry are a crucial part of showing the you qualify for a K-1 fiancé visa.
+A simple statement signed by both fiancés will often be enough.
+If USCIS asks for more proof, some possible documents to present to USCIS with the visa petition are:

 - copies of cards and letters between you discussing your marriage plans (you can block out the most intimate sections)